 Where Does Mesothelioma Develop?

 Cancer of the mesothelium in the lungs is known as pleural mesothelioma.
-It accounts for 3 out of 4 mesothelioma diagnoses because most asbestos fibers are inhaled, lodging into the ling of the lungs.
+It accounts for 3 out of 4 mesothelioma diagnoses because most asbestos fibers are inhaled, lodging into the lining of the lungs.

 Cancer of the mesothelium surrounding the abdomen is known as peritoneal mesothelioma.
 It is caused by ingesting asbestos fibers and accounts for about 20 percent of all diagnoses.

 Cancer of the mesothelium surrounding the heart is known as pericardial mesothelioma.
 This is the rarest form of mesothelioma and is rarely diagnosed while the patient is still alive.